|

 You can also use Excel formulas to create words such as 'better, worse, profit, loss, January' which will feed into sentences of the report.
 Many of these can be simply created using IF() functions e.g. =IF(A10>B10, "decreased","increased").
 Number values such as the total expenditure can also be included.
 Use the ABS() function to remove any negative signs which are not required if the sentence includes words such as 'profit' or 'loss'.
 Don't bother formatting your words and numbers.

 The following extract contains 5 values pasted from Excel.
-The number circled in green has been formatted as currency but the value of 190 has not.
 The formatting style is not taken from Excel.

 Copying a table or chart - In theory this is very simple but in reality we are faced with the unpredictable way in which pasted objects tend to jump around Word pages.
 It is therefore sensible to save your Word document before continuing.